The town of Mito, Peru. © J. Ashley Nixon

 The next morning, the last day of 2018, we drove back across the river into Mito.
 People in the town were preparing for their festival: cleaning the plaza, blocking off the side roads, and receiving a truckload of beer.
 A man in a red cap was perched high up on a ladder doing some work on his house.
 I walked over and struck up a conversation.
 Two days later, we were still talking with Medardo Verastegui Inga, his daughter Yamiley and other people in the community, learning more and filming this Peruvian dance that was globally recognized by UNESCO for its Intangible Cultural Heritage in 2010.

 The Mask and More (La Máscara y Más) is my documentary narrative about some of Mito’s people, their cultural identity and living traditions.
 The film seeks to reveal more about the masks and costumes, the rituals and personalities that make the Huaconada of Mito such a fabulous component of Peru’s rich and diverse intangible cultural heritage.

-The Mask and More was shortlisted in the RATMA International Film Festival in 2021.
+The Mask and More was a finalist in the RATMA International Film Festival in 2021.